10p-freddo/fruitstrap/README.md

       -v, --verbose                enable verbose output
-      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -V, --version                print the executable version
+      -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: 12345 -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared)
+      -V, --version                print the executable version

 ## Demo